F{\AE}RDXEL: An Expert System for Danish Traffic Law: Background

 \section{Background}

 This section covers the necessary knowledge needed to understand the remainder of our work.
-We discuss the logical language Datalog, which we use to represent the knowledge inherent in Danish traffic law, and briefly summarize the key concepts of SLD-resolution, which we use to deduce answers to queries on the knowledge base.
+We discuss the logical language Datalog, which we use to represent the knowledge inherent in Danish traffic law, and briefly summarize the key concepts of SLD-resolution, the inference algorithm used by \CoolToolName{}.
 Lastly, we provide a brief description of the Danish court system.